 Perhaps the only caveat about using a McNab Shepherd as a therapy dog is understanding that they need a good deal of exercise.
 Though exercise needs are based on a dog’s age, breed, size and overall health, dogs should spend between 30 minutes to two hours on an activity every day.
 Breeds in the hunting, working, or herding groups, such as the McNab, need the most exercise.

 Many ranchers consider the McNab Shepherd to be the ultimate herding dog and indeed the breed was designed for that specific purpose.
 It is somewhat pure luck that McNab Shepherds also excel at hunting, guarding and sports.
-With the right bloodlines, the McNab can also make an excellent companion because they can be so gentle and socially active.
-These characteristics make for the the perfect therapy dog.
+With the right bloodlines, the McNab can also make an excellent companion because they are gentle and socially active.
+These characteristics make for the perfect therapy dog.

 Like other herding breeds, McNab Shepherds have the natural ability to control the movement of larger animals by circling around them, barking at them, and nipping as needed.
 This special talent combined with their high energy and strong work ethic makes them a rancher’s priceless tool.
 Because they work so closely together, ranchers and farmers develop a deep bond with their herding dogs.